2opremio/PicoUSBKeyBridge/README.md

 # PicoUSBKeyBridge

-`PicoUSBKeyBridge` is a bridge firmware for Raspberry Pi Pico-class boards.
-It accepts key event packets over UART and exposes a USB HID keyboard to a target host over the board’s USB port.
+PicoUSBKeyBridge turns a Raspberry Pi Pico into a wired keyboard emulator.
+It accepts key event packets over UART and exposes a USB HID keyboard to a target host.

 It lets you programmatically send key events to a host that supports USB HID keyboards.